Lochy2000/MineSweeper-test/README.md

   ![image](https://github.com/user-attachments/assets/7a9e4dd1-207d-4d48-a878-65da3705a3e7)

-- Player can then scroll down and the Game board with all the hidden locations is revealed
+- Player can then scroll down.
+The Game board with all the hidden locations is revealed

   ![image](https://github.com/user-attachments/assets/1fac627d-7399-45e0-8d92-c2dd2f7c77f0)